iownthegame/tenancy_agreement_template/README.md

 ```

 ### Execution
-- Set the data in tenancy_agreement_template.html
+- Set the rental data in the tenancy_agreement_template.html
 - Run a simple http server and generate the PDF
 ```sh
   http-server # assume server runs on 8080 port